 We have combined our efforts with CPPV, Citizens for the Preservation of Pleasant Valley.

-About 3 years old, CPPV's goal is to help protect the environment, quality of life, and preserve the historic character of Pleasant Valley and surrounding area, as well as educate its citizens on environmental and historic matters on a non-profit, non-partisan basis through scientific, literary and educational activities and public events.
+the environment, quality of life, and historic character of Pleasant Valley and surrounding area, as well as educate its citizens on environmental and historic matters on a non-profit, non-partisan basis through scientific, literary and educational activities and public events.